-- Regular medical, dental, vision, and hearing check-ups.
-See Section 5.9.3.1 on when EPSDT screenings shall be provided for child. - Diagnosis of problems. - Treatment of dental, eye, hearing, and other medical problems discovered during check-ups. - Specialized services that are medically necessary treatment services that are not a routinely covered service through Virginia Medicaid.
+- Treatment of dental, eye, hearing, and other medical problems discovered during check-ups. - Specialized services that are medically necessary treatment services that are not a routinely covered service through Virginia Medicaid.
 All such services must be a service that is allowed by the Centers for Medicare and Medicaid Services (CMS), as defined in 42.
-U.S.C. sec 1396d (r) (5). - Examples of EPSDT specialized services include: - Hearing and audiology. - Assistive technology devices. - Behavioral therapy and applied behavior analysis services

-- Personal care.

-- Private duty nursing.

-- Medical infant formula and medically necessary nutritional supplements.

-- See the (DMAS) website on the EPSDT program for information on specialized services, including:

-- An overview to EPSDT Specialized Services.

-- EPSDT Fact Sheets on specific services.

-- o Information and forms for service authorization.
+U.S.C. sec 1396d (r) (5). - Examples of EPSDT specialized services include: - Hearing and audiology. - Assistive technology devices. - Behavioral therapy and applied behavior analysis services - o Personal care. - Private duty nursing. - Medical infant formula and medically necessary nutritional supplements. - See the (DMAS) website on the EPSDT program for information on specialized services, including: - An overview to EPSDT Specialized Services. - EPSDT Fact Sheets on specific services. - o Information and forms for service authorization.